Wasatch Citizens Series

 Race Starting Order

-The youngest juniors (J4, J5, and J6) and sit skiers complete their races before any other classes start.
-They normally start in three groups and ski a short course.
-The intent is for the others to provide encouragement for them.
-The J7 skiers can start any time they wish and ski through the obstacle course as many times as they wish.
+The youngest juniors (15 and under) and sit skiers complete their races before any other classes start.
+The JN skiers can start any time they wish and ski through the obstacle course as many times as they wish.

 Scoring Procedure